Sergio-Flores-Torres/Neural-Bond/README.md

 So, because we cannot exchange the encryption keys securely, we are relying in public knowledge: We know the public address of the recipient, and the recipient will know the public address of the sender, and both, being Solana addresses, have a private key.
 So, what we do is use tweetnacl to encrypt/decrypt messages with both pairs, and use Phantom to sign the transaction.

-Note that, the ED keys use by Solana are unsuitable for encryption, so we're doing a hackery thing to convert them into Curve, with the ed2curve library
+Note that, the ED keys use by Solana are unsuitable for encryption, so originally we were doing a hackery thing to convert them into Curve, with the ed2curve library; and while that technically worked, it was too cumbersome too use and difficult to explain to people.
+So we changed that to generate instead an independent encryption keypair, saved to localstorage, with simple encryption with a password.

-**IMPORTANT**: For added safety, generate a new wallet to use with this app, since you'll have to copy your private key.
-It is not transmitted, just used locally to encrypt/decrypt.
-Maybe in a future version we'll add a more robust system to handle this issue.
+**IMPORTANT**: For added safety, generate a new wallet to use with this app.

 See the [detailed instructions](instructions.md) on how to use, if you want.

 The program is available on DEVNET at: UfQzdDXyS6huk6DTDKvvM5pTK2VtWQVmaGiNJ5qTJmo
 Send me messages at: Ak1bE6EzNnChB3UJTD11Yu84Y9LxLca5Qqsb7hbQBkcT.

+## Change Log

+v.0.1.1 Dropped the ed2curve conversion; during tests it became obvious that extracting the key and pasting it was too cumbersome; so now each sender has its own encryption pair, separate from the Solana address, stored in LocalStorage, with the key encrypted with a password.

+v.0.1.0 Initial release.

 ## Gallery